-GENERAL QUESTIONS (Explain "Yes" answers at the end of this form.
-HEART HEALTH QUESTIONS ABOUT YOU (CONTINUED) Yes No Circle questions if you don't know the answer.)
-1. Do you have any concerns that you would like to discuss with your provider?
-Yes No Do you get light-headed or feel shorter of breath than your friends during exercise?
-Has a provider ever denied or restricted your participation in sports for any reason?
-10. Have you ever had a seizure?
-HEART HEALTH QUESTIONS ABOUT YOUR FAMILY Yes No Do you have any ongoing medical issues or recent illness?
-Has any family member or relative died of heart problems or had an unexpected or unexplained Tes NO HEART HEALTH QUESTIONS ABOUT YOU Yes No sudden death before age 35 years (including Have you ever passed out or nearly passed out during or after exercise? drowning or unexplained car crash)?
+(Exp IERAL QUESTIONS Ilain "Yes" answers at the end of this form.
+Ie questions if you don't know the answer.)
+Yes No 1.
+Do you have any concerns that you would like to discuss with your provider?
+2. Has a provider ever denied or restricted your participation in sports for any reason?
+3.e 3.
+Do you have any ongoing medical issues or recent illness?
+5.4.
+HEA RT HEALTH QUESTIONS ABOUT YOU Yes No 4.
+Have you ever passed out or nearly passed out during or after exercise?
+9) 5.
 Have you ever had discomfort, pain, tightness, or pressure in your chest during exercise?
-Does anyone in your family have a genetic heart problem such as hypertrophic cardiomyopathy (HCM), Marfan syndrome, arrhythmogenic right Does your heart ever race, flutter in your chest, or skip beats (irregular beats) during exercise? ventricular cardiomyopathy (ARVC), long QT syndrome (LQTS), short QT syndrome (SQTS), Has a doctor ever told you that you have any heart problems?
-Brugada syndrome, or catecholaminergic poly- morphic ventricular tachycardia (CPVT)?
+25 6.
+Does your heart ever race, flutter in your chest, or skip beats (irregular beats) during exercise?
+7. Has a doctor ever told you that you have any heart problems?
+54 8.
 Has a doctor ever requested a test for your heart?
 For example, electrocardiography (ECG) or echocardiography.
-Has anyone in your family had a pacemaker or an implanted defibrillator before age 35?